 Click ‘See all deals’ to see the number of places to book a cottage below

 This is the part where it gets really expensive.
 But the experience again is worth it.
 Camel riding, desert biking, hot air ballooning are some other highlights.

-Do you know that the desert is white because of the salt content in the sand?
-In fact, half of the desert is submerged under seawater during monsoons.
+Do you know that the desert’s white because of the salt content in the sand?
+In fact, half of the desert’s submerged under seawater during monsoons.
 The water washes away in winters and the salt planes remain.
-It’s like a snowy experience without the snow.
-You know what I mean, right?
+It’s like a snowy experience without the snow :)

 This is a spot for exclusive bird watching.
 Your typical beach experience with coconut water, camel ride, ferries, jet skies, dabeli, Kulfi, and sunset.
 The perfect evening spot!

 So, that’s the highlight in a 100kms radius of Bhuj.
 Stay at a hotel in Central Bhuj and with 3 days is more than enough to go around.
 I recommend getting a stay in central Bhuj and hiring a motorcycle or a car and travel around at your own pace.
-You can also book a taxi.
+Also, booking a taxi is an option.